The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 The movies celebrated democratic values and implicitly reinforced the idea that America was special.

-TV was like that too through the mid-60s.
+TV was like that, too, through the mid-60s.

 Well, you can clearly see this is 1989.

-Reagan could see back then we're losing our sense of history and American exceptionalism and essentially warning us that about the emergence of people like Obama and the things that he believes.
+Reagan could see back then we're losing our sense of history and American exceptionalism and essentially warning us about the emergence of people like Obama and the things that he believes.

 Patriotism is mocked today.

-Patriotism's laughed at and made fun of.
+Patriotism is laughed at and made fun of.

 It's considered camp.